Induction Shrink Fitting

 Induction heating often offers unique advantages in shrink fitting.
 Heating may be localized, providing sufficient expansion locally for a shrink-fit without heating a whole large casting or carefully machined component, minimizing distortion.
 This rapid, selective heating also facilitates the dis-assembly of shrink-fitted components, as noted above.
 Additionally, induction heating provides a flameless, fast, repeatable process that can be incorporated in production for minimum handling and easy automation.

-The technology of choice for accuracy and rapid heating.
+The technology of choice for accuracy, rapid heating for induction shrink fitting applications.